Kremlin says no preparations are underway yet for Putin-Trump meeting

-MOSCOW The Kremlin said on Wednesday that no preparations were underway yet for a meeting between Russian President Vladimir Putin and U.S. President Donald Trump.
+MOSCOW (Reuters) - The Kremlin said on Wednesday that no preparations were underway yet for a meeting between Russian President Vladimir Putin and U.S. President Donald Trump.

 Kremlin spokesman Dmitry Peskov made the statement in a conference call with reporters.